All rights reserved.

 Flint snatched the skin and took a long pull.
 After a contemplative pause, he poured a dram of red wine into the stew.

-“You could cook for us: It’d be nice to have some hot food in the wilderness,” Haskell said.
+“You could cook for us, Flint.
+It’d be nice to have some hot food in the wilderness,” Haskell said.

 Flint frowned.
 “I think I’ll try m’luck at somethin’ a bit more usual, if ye take my meaning.”
 He passed the skin to the teamster beside him.

-“I’ll kick about town once I drop my steel, like as not,” Corben said after drinking.
+“I’ll kick about town once I drop my steel, like as not,” Corben said.
 He passed the wineskin to Bror.
-“These clowns are from Siward--that’s clear; from where do you hail, lad?
+“These clowns are from Siward—that’s clear; from where do you hail, lad?
 We don’t grow ’em as big as you up north.”

 “My family are seafarers from far away.
-They settled in Khul after the war.”
+They settled in Khul after the war,” Haskell said.

 Corben squinted at Haskell and took a swig from a metal flask.
 “And who’d they fight for?”

-“My kin are from Northbridge, which bore the brunt o’ the orc advance through the Steppes.
+“From Northbridge, which bore the brunt o’ the barbarian advance from the Steppes.
 Nursed by my mother’s sister throughout that long siege, I was.
-That’s a long way back now,” Corben said.
+That’s a long way back now.”

 “Sixth generation cook,” Flint volunteered around a mouthful of hard bread.
 “My family’s served in the finest noble houses throughout the realm.”

 “What did your kin do during the war?”
-Haskell asked them.
+Haskell asked the pair.

-Bror cocked an eyebrow: “Who says tha’war bedone?”
+Bror cocked an eyebrow: “Who says tha’war bedone, lad?”

-Haskell raised the skin: “Well, here’s to a safe journey and fine new friends!”
-He swallowed a mouthful of sour wine then poured a stream onto the leafy ground.
+Haskell raised it: “Well, here’s to a safe journey, and fine new friends.”
+He swallowed a mouthful of sour wine and poured a stream onto the leafy ground.
+To placate fickle gods.